grafana/writers-toolkit/docs/sources/write/deprecate-remove/index.md

 ### Paused development

-Scenario: Development of a feature or product has been paused and it will not receive new enhancements.
+Scenario: Development of a feature or product has been paused and it won't receive new enhancements.

 Example text: